 Personnel Exposed to Asbestos on the USS Constellation

-The harm of asbestos exposure was only fully recognized after the mineral had been used throughout ships like the USS Constellation.
-This means that thousands of U.S. Navy personnel were put at risk of being exposed to the small fibers that make up asbestos.
-Any time any of the asbestos materials on the ship were disturbed, through maintenance, accidents, or simply through wear and tear, sailors were at risk of inhaling the fibers.
-This is especially true in the confined, poorly ventilated spaces with a lot of asbestos, like boiler rooms.
-Workers in these areas were at the greatest risk of exposure.
+When any of the asbestos materials on the ship were disturbed through maintenance, accidents, or simply through wear and tear, sailors were at risk of inhaling the fibers.
+This is especially true in the confined, poorly ventilated spaces with asbestos, like boiler rooms.
+Workers in these areas had the most significant risk of exposure.

-Many veterans have made claims that service on the USS Constellation made them sick because of exposure to asbestos.
-In one example a veteran who served on the ship claimed that his later respiratory illness came from working with insulation in 1988 that he discovered contained asbestos.
+Many veterans have made claims that service on the USS Constellation made them sick because of asbestos exposure.
+One veteran who served on the ship claimed that his later respiratory illness came from working with insulation in 1988 that he discovered contained asbestos.
 Another veteran who served on the Constellation from 1967 to 1970 made a claim over his illnesses caused by exposure to chemicals and asbestos aboard the ship.